DisCo: Distilled Student Models Co-training for Semi-supervised Text Mining: Appendix

 \subsection{Background and Related Work}

 \cparagraph{Knowledge Distillation (\textbf{KD})} The KD~\cite{HintonVD15} is one of the promising ways to transfer from a powerful large network or ensemble to a small network to meet the low-memory or fast execution requirements.
+BANs~\cite{pmlr-v80-furlanello18a/bornagain} sequentially distill the teacher model into multiple generations of student models with identical architecture to achieve better performance.
 BERT-PKD~\cite{SunCGL19} distills patiently from multiple intermediate layers of the teacher model at the fine-tuning stage.
 DistilBERT~\cite{abs-1910-01108} and MiniLM~\cite{WangW0B0020} leverage knowledge distillation during the pre-training stage.
 TinyBERT~\cite{JiaoYSJCL0L20} sets a two-stage knowledge distillation procedure that contains general-domain and tasks-specific distillation in Transformer~\cite{VaswaniSPUJGKP17}.
 Despite their success, they may encounter difficulties affecting the sub-optimal performance in language understanding tasks due to the trade-off between model compression and performance loss.